SAQA Featured Artist: Maggie Dillon

 Maggie Dillon – Sarasota, Florida, USA

 My work reawakens a calm moment that is simultaneously ordinary and meaningful.
 I choose images that have photojournalistic qualities and celebrate natural, honest situations.
 Piecing different shades and textures together, the fabric creates an open-ended story, encouraging the viewer to imagine the subjects as if they were characters in a book.

-I primarily work in the decades ranging from 1930’s to 1950’s based on candid moments – a girl’s day at the lake, a picnic in a poppy field, reading a bible in the wee hours of the morning.
+I primarily work in the decades ranging from 1930s to 1950s based on candid moments – a girl’s day at the lake, a picnic in a poppy field, reading a bible in the wee hours of the morning.
 There is something humbler about those eras.
 People were less aware of the camera.
 Vintage images seem purer, even elegant in their simplicity.
 Because of this, I work in a nostalgic, subdued palette like old film.

 SAQA: When did you begin making art with fabric?
 Do you work in other media as well?

 DILLON: When I was in college, I wandered into a local quilt shop and was offered a job there.
 Being surrounded by batik fabrics was amazing!
 I continued my degree in fine art and in my junior year, my drawing professor told us that a mark on a surface qualified in his class.
 We no longer had to continue with traditional drawing techniques.
 We now had free reign to create.I used Photoshop to manipulate a photograph that I had taken and I played with the lines and shapes and eventually came up with a purple and green portrait.
 It took me the whole semester to complete.